SS-31, MOTS-c, & NAD+The Mitochondrial Peptide Stack for Energy & Youthful Restoration

 Component 2: MOTS-c — Metabolic Reprogramming

-MOTS-c is a mitochondrial DNA-encoded peptide that acts as an exercise mimetic.
-It signals from mitochondria back to the nucleus, activating metabolic adaptation pathways.
+MOTS-c is a mitochondrial-derived peptide encoded in the 12S rRNA gene that acts as an exercise mimetic.
+It signals from mitochondria back to the nucleus, activating metabolic adaptation pathways — a process called retrograde signaling.

 Translation: Cells shift from glucose hoarding to flexible fuel use.
 Endurance improves, metabolic rate stabilizes, and the body responds better to caloric deficits.

-Evidence: Published in Cell Metabolism (2015), with follow-up studies confirming metabolic benefits in humans.
+Evidence: Published in Cell Metabolism (2015) by the Cohen Lab at USC, with follow-up studies confirming metabolic benefits in humans.
+Exercise increases circulating MOTS-c levels by up to 12-fold.

 Component 3: NAD+ — Redox Currency